Leave Them Laughing! Humor Makes the Spot Memorable

 Don't Let Go

-Another technique that DiMestico uses quite adeptly is comedic timing.
-By pausing periodically (sometimes intentionally awkwardly), he gives the viewer time to react and absorb the joke before moving on to the point he's trying to make.
-Watch for the pause and the eye movement at 3:14 or the way he emphasizes and pauses just before he asks, "You thought a restriction badge was bad?" after he describes the consequences of giving away secure information in a non-secure environment.
-Now, imagine if he had just listed the consequences in a rapid-fire without the pauses.
-Or if he had emphasized the word "badge" instead of "restriction."
-This expert technique does two things; it allows the viewer time to laugh and it sets up the viewer's memory to process the next bit of information.
+Another technique DiMestico uses quite adeptly is comedic timing.
+By pausing periodically (sometimes with deliberate awkwardness) he gives the viewer time to react and absorb the joke before moving on to the point he's trying to make.
+Watch for the pause and the eye movement at 3:14 or how he emphasizes and pauses just before he asks, "You thought a restriction badge was bad?" after he describes the consequences of giving away secure information in a non-secure environment.
+Now, imagine if he had just listed the consequences in a rapid-fire without the pauses or if he had emphasized the word "badge" instead of "restriction."
+This expert technique does two things: it allows the viewer time to laugh and sets up the viewer's memory to process the next bit of information.
 Humor improves recall memory and MCC DiMestico takes full advantage by layering comedic bits with important information.

 Tip: Practice your presentation with intentional pauses to give the viewer time to absorb the message.